freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Audio.Manager.md

 ***Parameters:****

 <i>s: mode</i>
 Mode to retrieve the possible devices for.
-See  <a href="specs/org.freesmartphone.Audio.Manager/#SetMode">SetMode</a> for a list of expected values.
+See  [SetMode](specs/org.freesmartphone.Audio.Manager.SetMode)</a> for a list of expected values.

 ***Returns:***

 <i>as: outputs</i>
 List of available output devices.
-For a list of expected values see  <a href="specs/org.freesmartphone.Audio.Manager/#SetDevice">SetDevice</a>
+For a list of expected values see  [SetDevice](specs/org.freesmartphone.Audio.Manager.SetDevice)</a>